 Usually, hospitals are sprawling complexes with long hallways and covered walkways.
 Depending on your situation, you could take a morning constitutional or have someone give you a ride in your wheelchair.

 Stays in the hospital are boring.
-There isn’t anything going on most of the time, and after a day or two, the newness will wear off.
+There isn’t anything going on most of the time, and the newness will wear off after a day or two.
 There isn’t a better time to meet the people who work there and get to know them.
-As the shifts change and the days pass by, you will begin to see their patterns and figure out who they are.
+As the shifts change and the days pass, you will begin to see their patterns and figure out who they are.

 Some lasting friendships have been made between nurses and their patients.
 If a person knows the nurses and doctor staff are good at their jobs, it will give them a safe state of mind that will allow them to be open to more treatments.

 A house fire is one of the most damaging things that a family can go through.
-There are precautions that you can take with your family emergency plan to involve what to do in a fire.
+You can take precautions with your family emergency plan to involve what to do in a fire.
 The steps to take in a house fire are: